sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 ## Firmware

+NOTE: This is experimental software/hardware and there is no guarantee of stability or reliability. **USE AT YOUR OWN RISK**.

-This project is a work in progress and has not been tested on all of the following devices.
-Therefore, please use with caution.
-If you want to use this software in the current state without compling, then the `firmware.uf2` files can be found here for [Pi Pico](.pio/build/pico),  [Pi Pico W](.pio/build/pico_w),  [Seeed XAIO RP2040](.pio/build/seeedxaio2040),  [Tiny 2040](.pio/build/tiny2040), and  [Waveshare RP2040-Zero](.pio/build/wavesharerp2040zero).
+If you want to use this software in the current state without compiling, then the `firmware.uf2` files can be found here for [Pi Pico](.pio/build/pico),  [Pi Pico W](.pio/build/pico_w),  [Seeed XAIO RP2040](.pio/build/seeedxaio2040),  [Tiny 2040](.pio/build/tiny2040), and  [Waveshare RP2040-Zero](.pio/build/wavesharerp2040zero).

 ## BOM